 The good news is that up to 90 per cent of motor vehicle collisions are preventable.

-Speed reduction is an important factor in overall pedestrian safety.
+Speed reduction is an important factor in safety for drivers, passengers, pedestrians and all road users.

 - A pedestrian struck by a car traveling at 50 km/h is almost six times more likely to be killed than a pedestrian struck at 30 km/h.